fouge/fouge.github.io/_posts/2020-04-13-project-management-notion.md

   <figcaption>Tasks' properties</figcaption>
 </figure>

 Let's go through the different fields defining a task.
-All those fields have a different role and they are all useful to have a clear understanding of the work to be done.
+All those fields have a different role and they are all useful to have a clear understanding of the work to be done:

 - Status: the simplest way to give a status to a task is to have the three states: "Not started", "In Progress", "Done".
 In order to work on future quotations, I also added the "Draft" state.
 Those are tasks I am currently trying to define or that are waiting for customer approval.
 - Customer: that field is taken from the Customer database we created before.
 It's really easy to find the right customer by typing the first letters when adding the customer.